Get to know HI Canada

 hostelling experience in Canada

-Hostelling International Canada is part of the world's largest hostel network made up of 3,900 hostels in 64 countries.
-Fifty-seven of those hostels are right here in Canada, from the Pacific to the Atlantic.
+Hostelling International Canada is part of the world's largest hostel network made up of 3,300 hostels in 89 countries.
+Fifty-five of those hostels are right here in Canada, from the Pacific to the Atlantic.

 HI Canada is a not-for-profit, member-based organization and all of our hostels are regularly inspected for high quality standards.